ucsb-cs148-s21/1pm-t2-food-bank/team/NORM.md

 Respect the time and convenience of others.
 Don't be late for meetings.

 # Communication:
 Don't hesitate asking questions if you get stuck.
-If you can’t come to meeting, tell other early.
+If you can’t come to meeting, tell others early.

 Use when2meet.com to confirm other possible meeting time